 Surat Gas Project

-Arrow lodged a draft Environmental Impact Statement for the Surat Gas Project in December 2011.
+An Environmental Impact Statement for the Surat Gas Project was lodged in December 2011.
 The project received its environmental approval from the Queensland Government on 25 October 2013 and from the Federal Government on 20 December 2013.
 View the Surat Gas Project EIS.

 The deal provides a path to market for Arrow’s gas through mostly existing infrastructure, so the Arrow Surat Pipeline will no longer be constructed.